The General Structure of Optimal Investment and Consumption with Small Transaction Costs: The Growth-Optimal Portfolio

 for all competitors $\psi^\varepsilon$.
 In the frictionless case, this property has attracted the attention of various authors dating back to Kelly \cite{kelly.56}, Latan\'e \cite{latane.59}, Markowitz \cite{markowitz.59}, and Breiman \cite{breiman.60}.
 The trading boundaries \eqref{eq:boundariespower} provide the corresponding leading-order correction for small proportional transaction costs, characterized explicitly in terms of the local asset dynamics as in the fricitionless case.
 The impact of a small spread on the maximal asymptotic growth rate can also be quantified explicitly.
 At the leading order, it is given by

 if the limits exist.
 Hence, the reduction of the long-term growth rate due to small transaction costs is given by the long-run average squared halfwidth of the no-trade region, measured in risky fractions and computed in business time.
 For concrete models with stationary state variables, this readily yields explicit formulas by integrating against the corresponding invariant measures.
+The derivation of these results can be found in Appendix~\ref{|sec:numeraire}.